Welcome to the

 Mortgage_Lifter_2005

-With the popularity of vegetable gardening and farm to table eating growing exponentially, the more plants with wonderful stories like this tomato, the better.
-Even here on the coast of Maine, where small cherry and plum tomatoes do better because of their shorter maturity time, we are going to try growing the Mortgage Lifters this summer.
-They have an 80 day maturity period so we should be able to produce a few substantial fruits.
-Along with the ripe, plump, Mortgage Lifter tomatoes, one of our friends raises hogs so maybe we can get a few packs of locally raised bacon.
-Combine with this some of my wife’s homemade bread and I am already dreaming of late summer, farm to table, Mortgage Lifter BLT sandwiches.
+They have an 80-day maturity period, so we should be able to produce a few substantial fruits.
+Along with the ripe, plump Mortgage Lifter tomatoes, one of our friends raises hogs.
+So maybe we can get a few packs of locally raised-bacon?
+Combine with this some of my wife’s homemade bread, and I am already dreaming of late summer, farm-to-table, Mortgage Lifter BLT sandwiches.

-What do you think of the vegetable gardening and farm to table movement?
+What do you think of the vegetable gardening and farm-to-table movement?
 Do you think it will still be a big movement in 5 or 10 years?
 More specifically, what are some of your favorite tomato varieties?

 Rodney